SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 ### Anatomy of a style

 The styles in Spec format are similar to CSS.
-Style style sheets are written using STON as format.
+Style sheets are written using STON as a format.
-STON, the smalltalk textutal object notation is described in a dedicated chapter in the _Enterprise Pharo_ book available at [http://books.pharo.org](http://books.pharo.org).
+STON, this  textual object notation is described in a dedicated chapter in the _Enterprise Pharo_ book available at [http://books.pharo.org](http://books.pharo.org).
 We need to write the styles as a string and then parse it as a STON file.

-Here is an example that we will explain steps by steps below.
+Here is an example that we will explain step by step below.

 ```
 '.application [